 2 Headings preceding groups of regulations were repealed by the Fire Brigades Amendment Regulations 1989.
 Regulation 2 of those regulations reads as follows:

-“

 2. Headings deleted

 For the purposes of facilitating a reprint of the Fire Brigades Regulations 1943, those regulations are amended —